-- 3. Ensure SSE is assigned a competent mentor to closely supervise the SSE and prevent the SSE from performing tasks for which he or she is not properly trained. - 4.
-Ensure SSE is visibly distinguishable from experienced employees (e.g. SSE sticker, color of hard hat).
+- 3. Review and authorize SSE forms. - 4.
+Prepare Contractor SSE Variance Form as required and submit to your Superintendent for approval. - 5.
+Ensure SSE is assigned a competent mentor to closely supervise the SSE and prevent the SSE from performing tasks for which he or she is not properly trained. - 6.
+Ensure SSE is visibly distinguishable from experienced employees (e.g. SSE sticker, color of hard hat). - 7.
+Review recommendations for reduction of the 6-month SSE period for individual crew members and approve if competency demonstrations are met.